We Analyzed the Future Direction of Freshworks Inc. (FRSH), Here is What We Found

 FRSH’s Market Performance

-FRSH stocks went down by -5.21% for the week, with a monthly jump of 8.35% and a quarterly performance of 1.01%, while its annual performance rate touched -50.82%.
-The volatility ratio for the week stands at 5.65% while the volatility levels for the past 30 days are set at 6.40% for Freshworks Inc. The simple moving average for the period of the last 20 days is 0.25% for FRSH stocks with a simple moving average of -7.07% for the last 200 days.
+FRSH stocks went up by 8.56% for the week, with a monthly jump of 1.56% and a quarterly performance of -5.56%, while its annual performance rate touched -42.02%.
+The volatility ratio for the week stands at 6.66% while the volatility levels for the past 30 days are set at 6.31% for Freshworks Inc. The simple moving average for the period of the last 20 days is 5.53% for FRSH stocks with a simple moving average of -0.38% for the last 200 days.

 Analysts’ Opinion of FRSH